k-Dimensional Agreement in Multiagent Systems: Agreement algorithms over sparse digraphs

 Proposition~\ref{prop:spectral_abscissa} allows us to recast~\eqref{opt:informalMaxRate} as a finite-dimensional search over the parameters $a \in \real^{\vert \mc E \vert}$.
-Unfortunately, even though the constraints of~\eqref{opt:formalSpectralAbscissa} are linear equalities, finding a solution may be computationally burdensome because the objective function is not convex (in fact, it is not even Lipschitz~\cite{JB-MO:01}).
-On the other hand, we have the following.
+We remark that~\eqref{opt:formalSpectralAbscissa} with the numerical abscissa formulation~\eqref{eq:numericalAbscissa} is a convex optimization problem~\cite{JB-MO:01}, while with the spectral abscissa formulation~\eqref{eq:spectralAbscissa}, finding solutions may be computationally burdensome because the objective function may be non-convex (or even non-Lipschitz~\cite{JB-MO:01}).